eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 ### Trigger
 In this example we describe how you would implement a _Triggerable_ class which can be attached to a _WaitSet_.
-Our class in this example we be called `MyTriggerClass` and it signals the _WaitSet_ two events.
+Our class in this example will we be called `MyTriggerClass` and it signals the _WaitSet_ two events.
-The `PERFORMED_ACTION` event which is triggered whenever someone calls and `ACTIVATE` which is triggered when `activate` is called with an `activationCode`.
+The `PERFORMED_ACTION` event which is triggered whenever the method `performAction` is called and the
+`ACTIVATE` event which is triggered when `activate` is called with an `activationCode`.

 #### MyTriggerClass

-At the moment the WaitSet does not support _Triggerable_ classes which are move or copyable.
+At the moment the WaitSet does not support _Triggerable_ classes which are movable or copyable.
 This is caused by the `resetCallback` and the `hasTriggerCallback` which are pointing to the _Triggerable_.
 The callbacks inside of the WaitSet would point to the wrong memory location.
 Therefore we have to delete move